daniel-simpson/blog/content/posts/2012-04-12---calculating-velocity-on-iphone.md

 tags:
 - "ios"
 - "iphone"
-description: "So after a hard drive crash and a memory upgrade my MacBook is back up and running with OS X Lion and Xcode installed."
+description: "So after a hard drive crash and a memory upgrade my MacBook is back up and running with OS X Lion and Xcode installed."
 ---
 So after a hard drive crash and a memory upgrade my MacBook is back up and running with OS X Lion and Xcode installed.